turneye/coderdojo/README.md

 1. Download this template.
 2. Execute the command `npm install`
+3. Execute the command `gulp`
-3. Run Ionic:
+4. Run Ionic:
    - `ionic serve` to test on the browser **(Gulp is running)**.
    - `ionic run android` to test on the device.
-4. Modify this template and create your hybrid mobile app.
+5. Modify this template and create your hybrid mobile app.

 #Template Structure